official-sounding/MetaFilter2024/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/MetaFilter/MetaFilter2024?tab=coc-ov-file#readme).
+In order to ensure that the MetaFilter coding community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/MetaFilter/MetaFilter2024?tab=coc-ov-file#readme).

 ## License